eu-digital-identity-wallet/eudi-lib-android-wallet-core/CustomizeSecureArea.md

             val signingAlgorithm = event.signingAlgorithm
             val document = event.document

+            //
+            // --> show prompt if needed to unlock the key <--
+            //

             // create the keyUnlockData to unlock the key. val keyUnlockData = MyKeyUnlockData(
                 // set the extra information for the key unlock data